 An entire summer of exploration of California history museums!
 We were pretty thrilled, starting ourselves in historic Dutch Flat, population about 200 or so depending on how you count, then making the trek to Lincoln for the Fruitvale School.
 All of this exploration also allows visitors to drive back roads and see areas usually scooted past on the freeway as well as visit towns and museums unknown before.

-Still on our list this summer is a marathon of free museums in Placer County including the Donner Summit Historical Society Museum; the Roseville Telephone Museum, which says it has the most extensive collection of antique telephones in the country; and a Donner Summit Hike, which will take us out into the hills for a day of history along the Emigrant Trail.
+During the summer of 2018, we embarked on a marathon journey to visit as many free museums in Placer County as we could, including the Donner Summit Historical Society Museum; the Roseville Telephone Museum, which says it has the most extensive collection of antique telephones in the country; and a Donner Summit Hike, which will take us out into the hills for a day of history along the Emigrant Trail.

-Certainly one can visit these museums at other times, but free museum entrance is pretty enticing.
+Certainly one can visit these museums outside of the Placer County Heritage Trail event, but free museum entrance is pretty enticing.
 Plus, events, speakers and living history are often a part, making these days very attractive to children (who may need a little entertainment over the summer or on a family vacation).

 The Placer County Heritage Trail blog has a list of free museums and schedules for the summer event.
-But don’t stop there: Take a look at the Placer County Museums blog to find out more about the museums the rest of the year too.
+But don’t stop there: Take a look at the Placer County Museums website to find out more about what going on at the museums the rest of the year too.